 The Sukman Memorial Polyclinic provides basic health care including; Pharmacy, xray, simple lab work and the services of a Doctor, nurse, and midwife.
 Our ambulance service is available for those cases too severe for the clinic.
 In 2019 we establish are establishing a regional “Birthing Center” in Kumari.

 In a joint effort between Health & Ed 4 Nepal and the University of Utah/Dr. Berhard Fassl, the Clinic has implemented a program, aimed at making the clinic self-sustaining.
 The new services have resulted in increases in patients, and income.
 In addition, the community awareness and education program has improved our standing in the community.
 Sorenson Legacy Foundation is sponsoring the two-year program of Dr. Fassl.
 But the Kumari is desperately poor and the clinic may still require outside support for several years.
 We are making great strides toward self-sufficiency, but we have a long way to go.
 If you can help us, please consider a donation

 In 2013 we opened “The Sukman Memorial Polyclinic” in the Kumari with Jagat Lama and his NGO – Health and Education for Nepal (HEN).
 The medical clinic serves 60,000 local people, most of whom have no access to western medicine.
-The clinic has a pharmacy, a lab, a birthing room, exam rooms and quarters for the staff.
+The clinic has a pharmacy, a lab, exam rooms and quarters for the staff.

 Since the opening of the clinic we have: